Photo: D'Youville College Archives

 Returning to her home base on a military aircraft with wounded soldiers the plane crashed into a mountainside due to low clouds, rain and limited visibility approximately five miles south of Qui Nhon.
 Everyone aboard the aircraft, 4 crew and 22 passengers died in the crash.

-Benjamin Randle, director of the college Veterans Affairs Office, served in Vietnam as a Marine Corp Combat Officer the same time as Alexander and recalled the incident.
+Benjamin Randle, director of the college Veterans Services Office, served in Vietnam as a Marine Corp Combat Officer the same time as Alexander and recalled the incident.
 “I was wounded and in the hospital waiting evacuation to the hospital ship when word arrived about the plane crash and that there was a female nurse aboard.
 That was unusual for a female to be “in country “and the crash was major news throughout the units,” he said.

 “We are proud and honored to name our Veteran's Lounge for Eleanor Alexander.”